Pictured from left to right are Terry Walters, Jim Owens and Geoff Baker — proudly flying the Middlesex banner for the day.

 Saturday 2nd May saw the Middlesex Ambassador Team setting up camp at the ever-busy Army v Navy Day at Twickenham Stadium, based from the splendid surroundings of the Twickenham District Masonic Centre (TDMC).

-Representing Middlesex on the day were Jim Owens from the regular Ambassador Team, ably supported by Terry Walters and Geoff Baker.
+Representing Middlesex on the day were Jim Owens from the regular Ambassador Team, ably supported by Terry Walters and Geoff Baker, both members of Shepperton Lodge No. 8611 – The Rugby Lodge of Middlesex.
 The team arrived bright and early to erect the gazebo and assemble the usual collection of banners, leaflets, tables and assorted “paraphernalia” that seems to multiply every time we do an event!

 As the crowds gathered for the big match, we enjoyed meeting and chatting with many fellow Freemasons from across the country.
 There was plenty of good-natured banter throughout the day, proving once again that Masonic friendship travels well wherever you go.
 One particular highlight was giving a guided tour of the magnificent main Temple to a group of Northamptonshire Masons, who were highly impressed by both the Temple itself and the excellent facilities at TDMC.